Skip to main content

 • Applicants must have a total of three or more years of work experience in relevant fields or must be MPhil/PhD candidates (or hold MPhil/PhD) in relevant fields.

-Please note, if you are currently employed by government organisations you must seek written permission from your manager before applying.
+Please note, if you are currently employed by a government organisation, you must seek written permission from your manager before applying.

-5 Australian and 5 Japanese Jade Fellows will be selected in 2025.
+• Number of awardees: 5 Australian and 5 Japanese Jade Fellows will be selected.

-Note, the Fellows’ transport, accommodation and meal costs will be covered.
+Please note, Fellows’ transport, accommodation and meal costs will be covered by the program.

 Benefits of the fellowship